 Report a Crime

-Crimes occurring off campus in Columbus should be reported to the City of Columbus Police 9-1-1 (emergency) or 614-645-4545 (non-emergency).
+Crimes occurring off campus in Columbus should be reported to the Columbus Division of Police at 9-1-1 (emergency) or 614-645-4545 (non-emergency).
 Crimes occurring off campus in other communities should be reported to the local police agencies.

 Under Ohio law, people who have knowledge of a felony are required to report the crime to the police (Ohio Revised Code §2921.22).
 Failure to report a crime may itself be a crime.